Justin Trudeau vowed to change politics. Now a scandal may doom him.

 What is at the heart of the scandal?

-Treasury Board president Jane Philpott, who was in overall charge of government spending, expressed her unhappiness about the government's response to allegations that former Justice Minister and Attorney General Jody Wilson-Raybould was inappropriately pressured to avoid the criminal prosecution of a major engineering company.
+Treasury Board President Jane Philpott, in overall charge of government spending, expressed her unhappiness about the government's response to allegations that former Justice Minister and Attorney General Jody Wilson-Raybould was inappropriately pressured to avoid the criminal prosecution of a major engineering company.

 Critics say there may have been improper political meddling in a criminal case.